happy-bits/spring22java/Databases/Checkpoint/Practise/instructions.md

 1) Create tables for the examples below and add primary keys and foreign keys.
 Add some test data.
 2) Create SQL-statements (select ... join) that extract info from the tables

+If you have time:
+- Chinook 02
+- Create a database from the Voi exercise.
+Insert some values and join some tables (select ... join)

 Bonus: decide which column that should allow NULL

 ## Person - Passport